poliveira89/enei/README.md

 RESTful applications use HTTP requests to post data (create and/or update), read data (e.g., make queries), and delete data.
 Thus, REST uses HTTP verbs (mainly: GET, POST, PUT and DELETE) for all four CRUD operations.

-Rails provides a resources method which can be used to declare a standard REST resource.
-Here's how config/routes.rb will look like.

 ## Scaffolding of resources

 Rails scaffolding is a quick way to generate some of the major pieces of an application.
 If you want to create the models, views, and controllers for a new resource in a single operation, scaffolding is the tool for the job.

 Let's start and create a new resource that we call `User` and that will represent the users of our application.
-For now the users have only one field for the full name:
+For now the users have only two fields for the full name:

 ```
-rails g scaffold User name
+rails g scaffold User first_name last_name
 ```

 A lot of things were created with a single command!